 Upper elementary and middle school students (grades 4-8) are invited to design, build and race Junior Solar Sprint (JSS) cars.
 The small model cars — powered entirely by solar energy and steered by wires — are built as team efforts guided by teachers.

 Florida coordinators of the Junior Solar Sprint offer students several opportunities to demonstrate the performance of their vehicles.
 At each event cars are judged on technology, craftsmanship and appearance.
 Each car then competes in the track portion of the event.
 Vehicles race until three winning teams in each category are determined.

 The Junior Solar Sprint is open to all Florida students in grades 4-8.
 Race teams are to be made up of two to four students with at least one teacher/mentor.
 The Junior Solar Sprint is held at the Florida Solar Energy Center.
-To pre-register, fill out the online registration form.

 Transportation in the United States is expected to change radically in response to environmental constraints, fluctuating oil availability and economic factors.
 The transportation systems that emerge in the 21st century will be defined largely by the choices, skills and imagination of today's youth.
 As scientists and engineers, they will develop new vehicle and fuel technologies.
 As citizens, they will make decisions balancing mobility, environmental and economic needs.

 Junior Solar Sprint challenges students to use scientific know-how, creative thinking, experimentation and teamwork to design and build high-performance solar electric vehicles.
 Students learn by doing.

 The regulation kit includes: 3V photovoltaic panel and an electric motor that is paired to the panel.